brandon-benge/InterviewPrep/system-design/designs/web-crawler/web-crawler.md

 - Extensibility to support new content types and parsing rules.

 ## Fetching and Lock Flow
 The crawler uses a distributed queue to manage URLs to be fetched.
-Workers poll the queue to retrieve URLs and acquire a lock on each URL to ensure exclusive fetching.
-The lock prevents multiple workers from fetching the same URL simultaneously.
+Workers poll the queue to retrieve URLs and acquire locks to ensure exclusive fetching and coordinate access across domains and IP addresses.

 - **URL Queue:** A distributed, persistent queue stores URLs to be crawled.
-- **Locking Mechanism:** Before fetching, a worker obtains a lock on the URL (using a distributed lock service such as ZooKeeper or Redis).
+- **URL-level Locking:** Before fetching, a worker obtains a lock on the URL (using a distributed lock service such as ZooKeeper or Redis).
+- **IP-level Locking:** Workers coordinate to prevent overloading target servers by locking at the IP address level.
+- **Domain Rate Limiting:** Implement configurable delays between requests to the same domain.
+- **Robots.txt Checking:** Before crawling, workers fetch and cache robots.txt files to ensure compliance.
-- **Fetching:** The worker downloads the web page content.
+- **Fetching:** The worker downloads the web page content while respecting rate limits.
-- **Lock Release:** After fetching, the lock is released.
+- **Lock Release:** After fetching, all locks (URL and IP-level) are released.

 If the fetch fails, the URL is re-queued with an incremented retry count.